Deathslayer89/DTC_dataEngg/05batch/readme.md

 trip_count = oct_15_trips.count()
 ```

-This revealed 128,893 trips occurred on that specific day.
+This revealed 128,893 trips occurred on that specific day, which is closest to 125,567.

 ### Question 4: Longest Trip Duration